-If you’ve set your heart on getting a dog and you’ve done your research, you may find that you have a difficult decision Labrador vs Golden which to choose?
+If you’ve set your heart on getting a dog and whittled down your choices to a few suitable housemates.

 With both the Labrador Retriever and the Golden Retriever consistently being in the top 10 most popular dog breeds in both the UK and America, it can be difficult deciding between the two.

 Labrador vs Golden, how do you choose?
-We’ve rounded up the all the relevant information in one handy place to help you decide on the perfect doggy partner for you.
+We’ve rounded up the all the relevant information in one handy place to help you choose the perfect doggy partner for you.

 If you’re not a history buff you may find reading about the breed history a bit of a bore.
 But the history of any dog can give you vital clues to understanding the natural instincts of your dog.